rodekruis/ada-collection/docs/SOP.md

   ```

 ### 2. Check the imagery
+Verify that the imagery is
+* optical (RGB), or multi-spectral with optical
+* high-resolution (<0.6 m/pixel)
+* cloud-free
+  * if clouds are present, make sure to
-Verify that the imagery is cloud-free and that building damage is visible.
+* and that building damage is visible.
 Can be done locally by downloading the images and visualizing them with QGIS.

-> [!TIP]
+> [!IMPORTANT]
 > NOT YET TESTED!
 Allegedly, you can visualize images from Maxar Open data using [opengeos/solara-maxar](https://github.com/opengeos/solara-maxar).

 ### 3. Get building footprint